Thermal Gravitons from Warm Inflation: Warm Inflation: A Brief Review

 where $\rho_\phi=V(\phi)+\dot{\phi}^2/2$ is the inflaton energy density, $\rho_r=(\pi^2/30)g_\star(T)T^4$ is the energy density of the thermal bath with $g_\star(T)$ number of relativistic degrees of freedom, and $M_{\rm pl}\equiv 1/\sqrt{8\pi G}\approx 2.4 \times 10^{18}\,$GeV.
 The Hubble expansion rate $H$ is determined by the Friedmann equation.
 The dissipation term, $\Upsilon(\phi,T)$, characterizes the rate at which the inflaton field's energy is transferred into radiation and its specific form is determined by the details of the underlying microphysical model~\cite{Berera:1998px}.

 For the remainder of this work, we aim to keep our discussion general and model-independent.
 However, to support our results with a concrete example, we consider a quartic inflaton potential, $V(\phi)=\lambda \phi^4$ along with a linear dissipation rate $\Upsilon\propto T$.
-This choice is motivated by the Warm Little Inflaton model~\cite{Bastero-Gil:2016qru, Bastero-Gil:2019gao}, which provides the simplest successful realization of WI consistent with CMB observations.
+This choice is motivated by the Warm Little Inflaton model~\cite{Bastero-Gil:2016qru, Bastero-Gil:2019gao}, which provides the simplest successful realization of WI consistent with CMB observations, as well as by recent developments involving an axion-like inflaton field coupled solely through Standard Model gauge interactions~\cite{Berghaus:2025dqi}.
+We stress, however, that the key qualitative features of our findings remain independent of any specific model choice.

 It is customary to introduce the dimensionless dissipation strength $Q$, which characterizes the efficiency with which the inflaton transfers its energy into radiation:

 We consider two representative scenarios characterized by initial dissipation strengths of $Q_{\rm ini} = 10^{-2}$ and $Q_{\rm ini} = 1$.
 In Ref.~\cite{Freese:2024ogj}, Eqs.~\eqref{eq:inflaton}, \eqref{eq:rhor}, and \eqref{eq:Hubble} for a quartic inflaton potential are evolved using these initial dissipation strengths to yield 60 e-folds of inflation.
 The self-interacting coupling $\lambda$ is chosen to reproduce cosmological observables consistent with the CMB constraints set by \textit{Planck}~\cite{Planck:2018jri}.
 For our analysis, we use the $T(N_e)$ and $H(N_e)$ corresponding to these initial dissipation strengths, which are provided in Ref.~\cite{Freese:2024ogj}, after verifying that the effect of thermal graviton production on the evolution of $T(N_e)$ and $H(N_e)$ is negligible.